 (sexual / emailed to CruiseMapper from a passenger) On February 6, 2018, while the ship was docked in port Cape Town (South Africa), the star performer Jon Moses was drugged, beaten and raped.
 He was brought back to the ship covered in blood and incapacitated.

 The man was lead through two security checks, but no alarms were raised.
 Once on board, the crew didn't provide him with medical assistance nor did they file an incident report for the local police, explaining that "the attack was his fault".
 The cruise ship left Cape Town on Feb 8.

-The injured man was put on 12-hour flight back to the UK (Southampton).
+The injured man was put on a 12-hour flight back to the UK (Southampton).
 He was notified via email that all his future contracts with Fred Olsen Cruise Line are canceled.
-Upon his return to the UK it was found that Mr Moses had a head injury, and was hospitalized.
+Upon his return to the UK, it was found that Mr. Moses had a head injury, and was hospitalized.